The Joy of Mirror Making: Parabolizing

-Our mirror must meet the following two criteria:
+To do so, our mirror must meet the following two criteria:

-To move from a spherical surface to a paraboloidal surfaces means that we need to shorten the focus of the mirror's center, or lengthen the focus of the mirror's edge, or a combination of both.
+To move from a spherical surface to a paraboloidal surface means that we need to shorten the focus of the mirror's center, or lengthen the focus of the mirror's edge, or a combination of both.

 In each of the three cases, the sphere and the parabola have different touch points.